abacusorg/AbacusSummit/README.md

 ## AbacusSummit Light Cones

-The light cone is structured as two periodic copies of the box, centered at (0,0,0) and (0,0,2000) in Mpc/h units.
+The light cone is structured as three periodic copies of the box, centered at (0,0,0), (0,0,2000), and (0,2000,0) in Mpc/h units.
 This is observed from the location (-950, -950, -950), i.e., 50 Mpc inside a corner.
-This provides an octant to a distance of 1950 Mpc/h (z=0.8), shrinking to about 800 square degrees at a distance of 3950 Mpc/h (z=2.4).
+This provides an octant to a distance of 1950 Mpc/h (z=0.8), shrinking to two patches each about 800 square degrees at a distance of 3950 Mpc/h (z=2.4).

-The two boxes are output separately and the positions are referred to the center of each periodic copy, so the particles from the higher redshift box need to have 2000 Mpc/h added to their z coordinate.
+The three boxes are output separately and the positions are referred to the center of each periodic copy, so the particles from the higher redshift box need to have 2000 Mpc/h added to their z coordinate.